LLM Personas as a Substitute for Field Experiments in Method Benchmarking: Setup: Benchmarking experimentation

 \paragraph{Aggregation into observed feedback ($\Gamma$, $L$).} Finally, the benchmark aggregates the $L$ micro-responses into a single observable output.
 This is captured by a deterministic aggregation map

-where $\mathcal{O}$ is the method’s feedback space.
+where $\mathcal{O}$ is the feedback observation space.
 Typical examples include the mean score, a majority vote, or a pass/fail indicator.
 Putting these pieces together, a single evaluation call on artifact $w$ returns the aggregate

-\paragraph{What's observed by the method.} Although evaluation involves panel members and micro-responses, the method never observes these internal details.
+\paragraph{What's observed by the method.} Although evaluation involves panel members and micro-responses, the method never observes them.
 What it sees is only the induced distribution of the aggregate feedback $o\in\mathcal{O}$.
 The tuple $(P,I,\Gamma,L)$ therefore defines a Markov kernel on $\mathcal{O}$:

 Intuitively, $Q_{P,I}(\cdot\mid w)$ is the distribution of the single observable feedback produced by the whole pipeline ``sample panel $\to$ elicit micro-responses $\to$ aggregate'' when the submitted artifact is $w$.
 All identification arguments in the sequel are necessarily about this reduced-form object.